Hi! I’m Qiong (pronounced similarly to Chiong if that helps!).

 📚 Research Interests

-- Tabular foundation models and in-context learning for statistical tasks
+- Tabular foundation models and in-context learning for statistical tasks (TabPFN evaluation, TabClustPFN) See a more detailed description of this research thrust here.

 I am passionate about addressing real-world problems through statistical and AI-driven approaches, and I believe that data is the most compelling storyteller of all.
 If you’d like to chat about statistics, AI, or the hidden narratives within your dataset, I’d be delighted to connect!